opentelekomcloud/docs-next/README.md

 ## Deployment

 You can deploy docs-next in a various infrastructure (as every React/TS application).
 You can just spin a docker container, or deploy it directly on an ECS Server or on a CCE Kubernetes Cluster (recommended).
-Check the architecture and provided Helm Charts for the latter at [Open Telekom Cloud Architecture Center Helm Charts](https://github.com/opentelekomcloud-infra/docs-next-charts) repository.
+Check the architecture and provided Helm Charts for the latter at [T Cloud Public Architecture Center Helm Charts](https://github.com/opentelekomcloud-infra/docs-next-charts) repository.

 ### Manual